Kattis91/upcoming-artist/README.md

 ### Media

 - Both of the pictures are private and were taken by my friend.
+- An image used for a favicon was downloaded from [Unsplash](https://unsplash.com/photos/PDX_a_82obo).
+- [Favicon Genertor](https://favicon.io/favicon-converter/) was used to generate a favicon from the image.
 - GNU Image Manipulation Program was used to resize the images.
 - The link to the YouTube video on the Home Page has been embedded from [YouTube](https://www.youtube.com/watch?v=nTsaN-Arjac).
 I have made some modifications to the link.
 - The links to Spotify on the Music Page are sourced from [Spotify](https://open.spotify.com/artist/47TNB33Ux4tXEC8HX2YTrX).
 I have made some modifications to the links.